 Prior to joining the Texas Forest Service, Bob served for a period of three years as the Program Manager, Texas A&M Engineering Extension Service (TEEX), Urban Search and Rescue (US&R) Division, the agency responsible for oversight of Texas Task Force 1 (TX-TF 1).
 TX-TF1 functions as a federal team under FEMA's national US&R program and as Texas' only statewide US&R team under direction of the TDEM.
 Prior to working at TEEX, Bob was employed as an Internal Affairs Division Lieutenant, Management Auditor and as the Agency Risk Manager for the Texas Department of Criminal Justice (TDCJ).
 During his tenure with TDCJ, Bob served as the agency’s representative to the State Emergency Management Council, TDEM.

 Bob’s emergency response deployments include numerous natural and man-made incidents including hurricanes, tornadoes, floods, wildfires and law enforcement related incidents.
 Additionally, Bob has responded in incident management positions to NFL Super Bowls and major league baseball World Series, Republican and Democratic conventions, Olympic Games and other incidents of national significance.
 He recently served as the 1st Vice President of the All Hazards Incident Management Teams Association.
 Bob’s vast experience and expertise includes 20-years of serving his country with the United States Army.

 Sergio J. Garcia

-Sergio J. Garcia is a twenty-eight year veteran of the Key Largo Fire Department in the Florida Keys and is currently in his thirteenth year as the Fire Chief.
+Sergio J. Garcia is a 30 year veteran of the Key Largo Fire Department in the Florida Keys where he served as Fire Chief for 15th years.
 He is also a Lifetime Member of the Key Largo Volunteer Fire Department.